svlentink/www/hugo/blog.lent.ink/content/post/passwd.md

+---
-# Passwords, can you remember them all?
+title: "Passwords, can you remember them all?"
+date: "2015-09-11"
+draft: false
+tags: ["old"]
+---

+~~Old post, do not use this advice, but the tool found at [lent.ink/projects/pwd](http://lent.ink/projects/pwd)~~

 As a logician, I like to order certain things in my life, based on logic, instead of emotion.